Biomedical Science (with Foundation Year)

 Students who go on work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.

-You'll have a chance to work with major employers in the pharmaceutical or healthcare industry, with opportunities for placements, internships and volunteering.
+You'll get to work with major employers in the pharmaceutical or healthcare industry, with opportunities for placements, internships and volunteering.

 We have links with lots of employers, such as GlaxoSmithKline, Novartis, ICI, government laboratories including CAMR and Porton Down, and university research centres.

-You could spend a year working overseas in destinations such as the USA, Malaysia, Germany or Switzerland.
+You could choose to spend a year working overseas in destinations such as the USA, Malaysia, Germany or Switzerland.

 You'll get help to find a placement and support throughout from department staff and our award-winning careers service.